wellwind/ng-easy-translate/projects/ngx-easy-translate/README.md

 ]
 ```

-### Support Lazy Loading By Feature
+### Support Lazy Loading By Feature Module

-We may not want to write all translation in one file, sometimes we need load languages by feature module.
+We may not want to write all translation content in one file (imagine 1000+ pages), sometimes we need lazily load languages by every feature module.

-To acheieve that, put loader to `NgxEasyTranslateModule.forFeature()`
+To acheieve that, put your loader to `NgxEasyTranslateModule.forFeature()`

 ```typescript
 NgxEasyTranslateModule.forFeature((lang) => from(import(`./i18n/${lang}`).then(result => result.lang)))